 Ecochallenge impact

-• and engaged people in 1,625 minutes of learning about sustainability topics.
+- and successfully engaged people in sustainability topics

 Plastic-free July